Atlantic Southeast Airlines Flight 2311: Accident

 According to most of the interviewed witnesses, the airplane suddenly rolled to the left until the wings were perpendicular to the ground.
 The aircraft then descended in a nose-down attitude and disappeared from sight behind trees near the airport.
 One witness told investigators that they saw a puff of smoke emanate from the aircraft prior to or subsequent to the airplane rolling to the left.
-Others reported loud engine noises described as a squeal, whine, or an overspeeding or accelerating engine during the last moments of the flight, although they said that these noises seemed to have stopped, or at least faded before the aircraft impacted with flat ground 2 miles short of the runway.
+Others reported loud engine noises described as a squeal, whine, or an overspeeding or accelerating engine during the last moments of the flight, although they said that these noises seemed to have stopped, or at least faded before the aircraft impacted with flat ground two miles short of the runway.

 One witness interviewed by the NTSB, a pilot driving on a road southwest of the airport, told investigators that he saw the airplane in normal flight at normal altitudes, and that he believed that the approach was not abnormal.
 The airplane completed a 180° turn from the downwind leg of the approach and continued the turn.
 He then saw the aircraft pitch slightly, before it rolled to the left until the wings were vertical.
 The airplane then turned nose-down and smashed into the ground.
 He saw no fire or smoke during the flight, and he believed both propellers were rotating.

+There were 20 passengers onboard, including former U.S. Senator John Tower from Texas (head of the Tower Commission for the Iran–Contra affair) and astronaut Manley "Sonny" Carter.
+All 23 passengers and crew died in the accident.